Jimmy-JS/pdf-report-generators/readme.md

 		'Name' => 'name',
 		'Registered At' => 'registered_at',
 		'Total Balance' => 'balance',
-		'Status' => 'noDataFromDBSoAnythingHereWillBeOkay'
+		'Status' => function($result) { // You can do if statement or any action do you want inside this closure return ($result->balance > 100000) ?
+'Rich Man' : 'Normal Guy';
+		}
 	];

 	/*
 		Generate Report with flexibility to manipulate column class even manipulate column value (using Carbon, etc).

 		- of()         : Init the title, meta (filters description to show), query, column (to be shown)
-		- editColumn() : To Change column class or manipulate its data (format data Carbon or any other action do you want)
+		- editColumn() : To Change column class or manipulate its data for displaying to report
 		- showTotal()  : Used to sum all value on specified column on the last table (except using groupBy method). 'point' is a type for displaying total with a thousand separator
 		- groupBy()    : Show total of value on specific group.
 Used with showTotal() enabled.
 		- limit()      : Limit record to be showed